135+ lenders · £150m+ funded Intermediaries

 Which lenders allow top slicing?

-How can top slicing help with affordability on Buy to Let?
+How can top slicing help with affordability on buy-to-let?

 What are the advantages and disadvantages of top slicing?

-The underwriting process requires detailed income and expenditure, which can add a bit of time.
-It can slow down the process by two or three weeks, depending on how complex your income is.
+The underwriting requires detailed income and expenditure, which adds time.
+Depending on how complex your income is, it can extend the process by two or three weeks.